felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/user-interface.md

 - **TIME**: The date and time of the order.
 - **ORDER**: The HubRise order ID, for order operations.
+- **DESCRIPTION**: An optional description for operations that are not related to a specific order.
+It could be empty, or inform of a `System request` or a `Catalog push`.
 - **STATUS**: The status of the order.
-The value OK indicates that the order has been successfully sent, otherwise an error code will be displayed in red.
+The value `OK` indicates that the order has been successfully sent, otherwise an error code will be displayed in red.

 The **System request** label indicates that the operation is not related to a specific order.